mtruongds/Color-generation-tool/README.md

-  # Color Generation Toolv2.5
+  # Color Generation Tool

-  This is a code bundle for Color Generation Toolv2.5.
+  This is a code bundle for Color Generation Tool.
 The original project is available at https://www.figma.com/design/jGuf8eCUhTKBJDkFGUPHzQ/Color-Generation-Toolv2.5.

   ## Running the code